-This, of course, enraged Snape sufficiently for him to draw his wand at the boy, hoping to scare the retched mongrel, but no sooner had his hand come out of his pocket than the ground around them began to frost over lightly.
+This, of course, enraged Snape sufficiently to draw his wand at the boy, hoping to scare the retch, but no sooner had his hand come out of his pocket than the ground around them began to frost over.

 Snape immediately regretted being there.
-As a relatively powerful wizard, Snape could defeat around five dementors or so with relative ease, but swooping down on them were around twenty and they seemed intent on the young tattooed boy who had since stopped walking and was standing completely still with his arms crossed and a almost unnoticeable smirk on his face, confirming Snape's suspicion of madness.
+As a relatively powerful wizard, Snape could defeat around a dozen dementors or so with relative ease, but swooping down on them were around twenty-five and they seemed intent on the young tattooed boy who had since stopped walking and was standing completely still with his arms crossed and a almost unnoticeable smirk on his face, confirming Snape's suspicion of madness.

-'Doesn't the boy know what is happening?'
-Snape screamed in his head as he backed away, hoping another one of the professors might chance by them and help, otherwise the boy was going to be kissed by the dementors.
-He might have been able to fight off the dementors present, but by the time he had scared them off, he would have been at the mercy of anything else that deemed fit to do him harm, including other dementors searching the area or even Sirius Black.
+'Does the boy not know what is happening here?'
+Snape backed away, hoping another one of the professors might chance by them and help, otherwise the boy was going to be Kissed by the dementors.
+Snape might have been able to fight off the dementors present, but by the time he had scared them off, he would have been at the mercy of anything else that deemed fit to do him harm, including other dementors searching the area or even Sirius Black.

 The entire multitude swam around Gaara and, for a moment, it looked as if he wasn't even there, just a pile of swirling black capes were visible but then something strange, even for wizards, happened.
-Out of nowhere, dozens of sandy coloured spikes burst from the sphere of dementors, killing many of them.
+Out of nowhere, dozens of sand-coloured lances burst from the sphere of dementors, killing many of them.
 The rest continued circling around the ball of sand covered in the large spikes that had impaled the billowing monsters only moments before.

 The potions master was unsure whether it would be wise to take the boy back to the castle, but as he watched the red-head walk away from him, he didn't have time to think things through more fully.
 He ran towards the boy and was about to grab his shoulder so he could drag him back to the castle, however, when his hand was within a few inches of the boy's body, a shield of sand stopped it from progressing any further.

-After the second attempt at grabbing him had failed, Gaara walked slightly faster away from the strange man who had, at first, seemed repulsed by the very sight of him and inclined to insult him, but now seemed intent on getting the him to go with him.
-It was only when Sabaku no Gaara noticed the man was still following him, that he relented.
-He couldn't risk leading the incredibly irritating man, apparently a teacher, back to Sirius and the shack.
+After the second attempt at grabbing him had failed, Gaara walked slightly faster away from the strange man who had, at first, seemed repulsed by the very sight of him and inclined to insult him.
+But now this strange man seemed intent on getting Gaara to go with him.
+It was only when Gaara noticed the man was still following him that he relented.
+He couldn't risk leading this incredibly irritating man, apparently a teacher, back to Sirius and the Shack.

 Gaara turned around on his heel to look the man-of-grease in the eye.

 Snape had turned around when the other boy had signalled he would follow, and started to walk back to Hogwarts.
 Whatever this boy had done was remarkable and he guessed it was due to that strange item on his back.
-No doubt that it was some sort of dark magical artefact.
-It could be quite useful to them in the future.
+No doubt that it was some sort of dark magical artefact, but something like that could be quite useful to them in the future.

-The trek was quite difficult for the pale potions expert, as opposed to the trained ninja who often took longer strolls to wake himself up in the morning.
+The trek was quite difficult for the pale potions expert, as opposed to the trained ninja who often took longer strolls to relax after a mission.
 By the time they had both reached the castle, the sky was just beginning to dim.

-"Good evening, Severus," Albus quietly said as he welcomed the two into the castle.
+"Good evening, Severus," Albus quietly said as he welcomed the incoming pair into the castle.

 Gaara wasn't quite sure what to say, he couldn't have said it even if he knew, but nonetheless he wouldn't have known what to say anyway.
 He had followed the grossly unfit man towards the expansive castle that was bigger than the Kazekage's building and the Daimyo's castle combined.
 None of this awe, however minor, showed on the mute's face as they approached the open doors of the enormous castle.

-"Headmaster," Snape greeted back in his usual annoyed way before stepping to the side so that the teen following him could walk to the front and the others could deal with him.
-"I was searching the village for Black, and warning everyone of the dementors, when I saw this boy-" He said, giving the scary child a quick glance, "-kill over twenty dementors, without a wand."
+"Headmaster," Snape greeted in his usual terse manner before stepping to the side so that the teen following him could walk to the front and the others could deal with him.
+"I was searching the village for Black, and warning villagers of the dementors, when I saw this boy-" He said, giving the scary child a quick glance, "-kill over twenty dementors, without a wand."

 At that statement, most gasped and even Dumbledore lowered his gaze so that he could look directly at the boy.
 What really scared the old man were the boy's eyes.
-No matter the feat that Severus had reported the boy to have done; those eyes told so many more chilling and unknowable stories that for the first time in over a decade, he was actually afraid of something.
-None of this showed on his face of course, but it sent chills up and down Albus' spine.
+No matter the feat that Severus had reported the boy to have done; those eyes told so many more chilling and unknowable stories that for the first time in longer than he could recall, a child sent a chill down his spine.
+None of this showed on his face of course, but it was deeply unsettling.

 "What's your name, young man?"
 He said, managing to avoid concentrating on the eyes of the boy in front of him.